SUBMISSIONS FOR THE PROTEST ISSUE OF POPSHOT

-Submissions for the 30th issue of Popshot Quarterly are now open until 1 September.
+UPDATE 2 September: Submissions for the 30th issue of Popshot Quarterly are now closed.
+Any submissions after this time will be disregarded.

 We have just finished putting together the Freedom issue (thank you to all who submitted, the magazine will thump through letterboxes and appear on newsstands at the end of next week), allowing us to open the doors for new submissions.